 Appropriate Vaccine Usage

-This tells you the percent of residents that were given the pneumonia and flu vaccines.
-High vaccination rates should be the norm at this point.
+This tells you the percent of residents who were administered the flu and pneumonia vaccines.
+High vaccination rates should be standard at this point.

 Residents Maintain Autonomy

 In Park Centre, 17.07% Percentage of Patients